This article is all about how to design the perfect clear label.

 However, in some of the areas of your label, you may want to be much more subtle to complement your design or to frame your brand.

 The image below shows a perfect example of this.
-The artist has used big, bold, dark font for the product name on this candle label but then brought the essence of the brand through with the subtle colours used for the background - and it works perfectly!
+The artist has used big, bold, dark font for the product name on this candle label but then brought the essence of the brand through with the subtle colors used for the background - and it works perfectly!

 When designing customised clear labels, you'll inevitably need to think about white ink.
 Clear label printing relies heavily on white ink.